khnumdev/khnumdev.github.io/_posts/2022-05-15-podcast_bubble.markdown

 That brings the situation of choosing what to listen and when, as everyday there are more and more new episodes to listen.

 I do think that at some way there is a bubble podcast: so much content with still time is limited about how much can be consumed.
 Also, there is a concept here: quantity or quality?
 My bet is always to prioritize quality over quantity.
-For example, if you listen an interview and after finished it you are still thinking about that conversation is a good one; however, if you are listen to something and forget about it -just to have some noise in the background meanwhile you are doing other stuff- probably not the best one and it could be discarded.
+For example, if you listen an interview and after finished it you are still thinking about that conversation is a good one; however, if you listen to something and forget about it -just to have some noise in the background meanwhile you are doing other stuff- probably not the best one and it could be discarded.

 There is another thing to consider but it is more on the side of the *makers* instead of the *consumers*.
-You have an idea, a content and decide to write something.
+You have an idea and decide to write something.
 There is a format that needs to be chosen: can be a video, a podcast or even a blogpost.
-Normally reading is faster and more accurate than listening things; normally face expressions have sense in a video than in an audio; normally an interview where you want to get interesting things could be more natural with video/audio that then putting the transcription into a post, etc.
+Normally reading is faster and more accurate than listening things; face expressions have sense in a video than in an audio; an interview where you want to get interesting things could be more natural with video/audio that then putting the transcription into a post, etc.

 My point and from a quality-focus perspective I would consider following questions before listening to something:
 - is the content interested to be shared? and why?
 - is podcast the right format for the content?
   - is more effective to write the content instead of publishing into a post? why?
+Just as an example: if you listen a 2h podcast episode which can be summarized into a
+  ~5 minutes text reading I would say someone owes you 115 minutes of your time.

 If content is not interesting, not the right format or it can be converted into a blogpost probably quality is not the metric you want to use.
 Note one thing in communication theory here: the message is the important thing, not who speaks.